Top 20 BEST Valorant Skins [2023]

 Nebula Skin Pack

 The Neptune bundle is the simplistic yet amazing skin pack in Valorant.
-Sometimes the game becomes too overwhelming, and you prefer not to use weapons that have heavy animations.
-Well, the Neptune skin pack has no animation at all, and there is only one variant of it.
+Sometimes, the game becomes too overwhelming, and you prefer not to use weapons that have heavy animations.
+The Neptune skin pack has no animation, and only one variant exists.

-You get a melee skin in it, and weapons contain Sheriff, Guardian, Phantom, and Ares.
+You get a melee skin, and weapons contain Sheriff, Guardian, Phantom, and Ares.
 In the bundle, you will find the cosmos trapped in your gun with classic and quirky colors.
 The bundle costs 7,100 VP as a whole, the melee is 3,550 VP, and a single weapon is 1,775 VP.

 10. Elderflame